Top U.S. Regions for IWD Thermal Break Iron Doors

 High Energy-Cost States California (CA), Hawaii (HI), Alaska (AK), Maine (ME), Connecticut (CT), Rhode Island (RI) High heating/cooling costs Faster return on investment through lower utility bills

-While a thermal break iron door is a valuable upgrade in any state, it is especially recommended for regions with extreme climates — whether hot, cold, or both — as well as areas with high energy costs.
-If you live in a state with mild, stable temperatures year-round (e.g., parts of coastal California), the need may feel less urgent, but the added comfort and condensation control still offer meaningful benefits.
+While a thermal break iron door is a valuable upgrade in any state, it becomes especially important in regions with extreme climates, such as very hot or very cold temperatures, or large day-to-night temperature swings.
+It is also highly recommended in areas where energy costs are high.
+If you live in a state with mild and steady temperatures year-round (e.g., parts of coastal California), the upgrade may feel less urgent, but the added comfort and improved condensation control still provide meaningful benefits.

 If you're considering upgrading your entryway to a more energy-efficient door, explore our thermal break collection to find the design that fits your home.